timlrx/tailwind-nextjs-starter-blog/data/p/setting-up-a-reverse-proxy-server-for-fixed-ip-address-on-digital-ocean.md

 Before we begin, I'd like to introduce what we do so that you get some context on why we need a reverse proxy server.
 Axolo is a seamless integration that helps engineering teams improve their code review process.
 The integration creates temporary Slack channels for each pull request, inviting the author and reviewers to the channel and notifying them of relevant events such as code comments and CI/CD status updates.
 This means you can easily manage your pull requests without any hassle.

-Our stack used to be on Heroku before we migrated to digital ocean, read more on this article about our migration: https://axolo.co/blog/p/my-experience-migrating-our-backend-from-heroku-to-digital-ocean.
+Our stack used to be on Heroku before we migrated to Digital Ocean, read more on this article about our migration: https://axolo.co/blog/p/my-experience-migrating-our-backend-from-heroku-to-digital-ocean.

 Less than a year into our journey with Digital Ocean, we are quite pleased with its performance.
 One notable improvement has been in build time, a drawback we initially observed.
 It has proven to be a smooth journey, and it seems likely we'll continue using the Digital Ocean app for some time.